May 17th, 2021

 How is it that this one-fleshness can be developed?
-Let me give you three ways it can happen and three reasons it doesn’t happen.
+There are three ways it can happen and three reasons it doesn’t happen.
 If you do these three things properly, it develops deep oneness.
-If you fail to do them or if you do them wrongly, it creates what most marriages are–basically, business partnerships.
+If you fail to do them or if you do them wrongly, it creates something different altogether, basically a business partnership.

 This sermon was preached by Rev. Timothy Keller at Redeemer Presbyterian Church on September 22, 1991.
 Series "Marriage".
 Scripture: Ephesians 5:22-33.